Antonijs Černomordijs

-Antonijs Černomordijs (born 26 September 1996) is a Latvian football player.
-He plays for Riga.
-He is also the captain of the Latvia national football team.
+Antonijs Černomordijs (born 26 September 1996) is a Latvian professional footballer who plays as a defender for and captains both Virslīga club Riga and the Latvia national team.

 Club career

 He made his Cypriot First Division debut for Pafos on 26 August 2017 in a game against Ethnikos Achna.

 International career

 He made his debut for Latvia national football team on 6 September 2019 in a 2020 Euro qualifier against Austria, as a starter.